 To discuss estimates for specific legal advice, please contact Olivia Whitcroft using the contact details below.

 Olivia Whitcroft's standard hourly rate is £285 plus VAT.

 OBEP is based in Surrey.
 As well as providing services to local businesses and individuals, OBEP can advise clients anywhere in the UK.
 OBEP can travel to your office to meet you, or discuss matters remotely over telephone and/or email.

 Please contact Olivia Whitcroft:

 If you are not satisfied with a legal service you are receiving from OBEP or the fees for which you are billed, you are entitled to raise a complaint.
-At first instance, please contact Olivia Whitcroft (firstname.lastname@example.org), setting out the nature of the complaint.
-A copy of OBEP’s complaints procedure is available upon request.
+At first instance, please contact Olivia Whitcroft (firstname.lastname@example.org), setting out the reason for and the nature of the complaint.
+Olivia will investigate the complaint (including reviewing relevant documents and communications), and respond to you.

 You may also be able to object to a bill by application to the court under Part III of the Solicitors Act 1974.

 If you have concerns about Olivia’s conduct as a solicitor (such as being dishonest, or treating someone unfairly), you may also be able to complain to the Solicitors Regulation Authority (see: www.sra.org.uk/consumers/problems/).